 OILY SKIN: Do not over-cleanse but use the right cleanser.
 Use a mild cleanser to keep the pores from getting clogged.
 Home remedy: Use an oatmeal scrub twice a week as a gentle exfoliator.

-MOISTURISING: Monsoon can have an extra dehydrating effect on dry skin and over moisturising effect on oily skin.
+Moisturising: Monsoon can have an extra dehydrating effect on dry skin and over moisturizing effect on oily skin.
 Using light lotion-based moisturisers or serums is the key to keep skin healthy.